acoustic-content-samples/prod-wch-sdk-ng9/packages/schematics-utils/etc/schematics-utils.api.md

 import { MonoTypeOperatorFunction } from 'rxjs';
 import { NamedDeclaration } from 'typescript';
 import { Node } from 'typescript';
+import { ObjectLiteralElement } from 'typescript';
+import { ObjectLiteralExpression } from 'typescript';
 import { Observable } from 'rxjs';
 import { Path } from '@angular-devkit/core';
 import { PathLike } from 'fs';